Skip to main content

 • Aquatic Invasive Species (prevention, education & inspection stations)

-Waterway Access Permit revenue goes back out to eligible applicants in the form of Waterway Access Grants (WAG).
+Waterway Access Permit revenue goes back to eligible boating facility grant applicants (and organizations that provide on-water education in underserved communities) in the form of Waterway Access Grants (WAG).

 Eligible grant applicants include: